Wall Street Analyst Downgrade TherapeuticsMD Inc. [TXMD]. What else is Wall St. saying

 Reflecting on the efficiency of the workforce at the company, TherapeuticsMD Inc. [TXMD] managed to generate an average of -$458,810 per employee.
 Receivables Turnover for the company is 2.29 with a Total Asset Turnover recorded at a value of 0.29.TherapeuticsMD Inc.’s liquidity data is similarly interesting compelling, with a Quick Ratio of 1.80 and a Current Ratio set at 1.90.

-With the latest financial reports released by the company, TherapeuticsMD Inc. posted -0.12/share EPS, while the average EPS was predicted by analysts to be reported at -0.14/share.
-When compared, the two values demonstrate that the company surpassed the estimates by a Surprise Factor of 14.30%.
+With the latest financial reports released by the company, TherapeuticsMD Inc. posted -0.15/share EPS, while the average EPS was predicted by analysts to be reported at -0.1/share.
+When compared, the two values demonstrate that the company fail the estimates by a Surprise Factor of -50.00%.
 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for TXMD.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for TherapeuticsMD Inc. go to 17.60%.

 >> 7 Top Picks for the Post-Pandemic Economy <<